Ageing & disability: the intersection needs urgent exploring, conference finds

 Human rights in older age: the need to act

 The conference showed the great impact of the UN Convention on the Rights of Persons with Disabilities on how services are organised.
 Likewise, it showed the gap that exists in terms of understanding the implications of ageism on the enjoyment of human rights.
-In our comments and reactions at the conference, we invited participants to get informed about the discussions taking place at the UN Open-Ended Working Group on Ageing and called on states to take action to ensure the rights of older people.
+In our comments and reactions at the conference, we invited participants to get informed about the discussions taking place at the UN Open-Ended Working Group on Ageing and to collaborate with organisations of older persons.

 Are you a service provider or an organisation of persons with disabilities willing to better understand the realities of older people in need of care and support?
 Are you an AGE member or another organisation interested in knowing more about older people with disabilities?

-Do not hesitate to contact Borja Arrue, firstname.lastname@example.org.
+Do not hesitate to contact Borja Arrue, Project and Policy Officer responsible for long-term care, firstname.lastname@example.org, or Nena Georgantzi, Human Rights Officer, email@example.com